-(9) PRESERVATION OF REPRODUCTIONS.
+(b) Any enlarged copy of any photographic reproduction on film made as pro(9) PRESERVATION OF REPRODUCTIONS.
 Provision shall be made for the preservation of any photographic reproductions of public records in conveniently accessible files in the agency of origin or its successor or in the state archives.